hasura/graphql-engine/docs/graphql/manual/postgres/index.rst

 The following are benefits of Postgres compared to other database management systems:

 - Postgres can be maintained easily because of its stability.
 The total cost of ownership is therefore low.
-- Postgres is designed to be extensible i.e. you can add custom functions using different programming languages.
+- Postgres is designed to be extensible, i.e. you can add custom functions using different programming languages.
 - You can define your own data types, index types etc.
 - If you need any support, an active community is available to help.